Chart Color Schemes

 Dianella - South displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Dianella - South's dwelling structure, as per the latest Census, had 61.4% houses and 38.6% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Perth metro's 59.6% houses and 40.4% other dwellings.
-Home ownership in Dianella - South stood at 36.0%, with mortgaged dwellings at 33.7% and rented ones at 30.2%.
-The median monthly mortgage repayment was $1,900, lower than Perth metro's average of $1,950.
-The median weekly rent figure in Dianella - South was $340, compared to Perth metro's $350.
-Nationally, Dianella - South's mortgage repayments were higher at $1,900 versus the Australian average of $1,863, while rents were lower at $340 compared to the national figure of $375.
+Home ownership in Dianella - South was at 36.0%, with mortgaged dwellings at 33.7% and rented ones at 30.2%.
+The median monthly mortgage repayment was $1,900, below Perth metro's average of $1,950.
+Median weekly rent in the area was $340, compared to Perth metro's $350.
+Nationally, Dianella - South's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing